South Africa edge Bangladesh by four runs at T20 World Cup

 Bangladesh took seven off the penultimate over but still needed 11 off the last to be bowled by Maharaj.

 That became seven off four balls.
-With the pressure building both Jaker Ali and Mahmudullah were caught going for big heaves over long on.
+With the pressure building both Jaker Ali and Mahmudullah were caught by Aiden Markram going for big heaves over long on.

 Needing six off the final ball, Taskin Ahmed could only produce a scrambled single.